Tamil diaspora: Fiji

 Fiji had a Tamil population of over 110,000 having been taken there to work in the plantations by the colonial masters in the 1880s.
 Out of an Indian population of 350,000 the Tamils could number about 80,000 now.

 The number who could speak is about 5,000 only and another 1,000 could write.
 It is only about 6,000 who declare their origins as Tamils as most of them have got well integrated with the local population.
 Most of them have lost their Tamil identity and are Tamils only in name.
 The South Indian Sanmarga Sangam is the pioneer body that forged the Tamil culture, Tamil education and the Hindu practices in the country for a long time.
 In 2005, it was revealed that in the 20 primary schools managed by TISI, out of the 4940 students, 1765 took Tamil classes.

 New Caledonia

 There are about 500 New Caledonians of Indian Tamil descent.
-Like in Réunion, they were known as Malabars and orinignally arrived in the 19th century from other French Territories, namely Réunion.
+Like in Réunion, they were known as Malabars and originally arrived in the 19th century from other French Territories, namely Réunion.
 New Caledonia has several descendants of Tamils, whose parents intermarried with the local population in the last century.